Arkadium's Holiday Shopping Spree Sweepstakes

-If you’re playing one of the many great variations of solitaire, then it pays to check out what your fellow players are saying.
-Check online solitaire forums to see how many moves patience fans take to win the version(s) you’re playing.
+If you're playing one of the many great variations of solitaire, then it pays to check out what your fellow players are saying, and our Facebook page is a great starting point.
 This will give you some realistic targets to work towards.

 Historically, the term 'solitaire' refers to any card game played by a single player.

 This genre of games most likely originated in Germany or Scandinavia in the 18th century and then slowly spread throughout the remainder of Europe.

 In the late 19th century, a version of solitaire called Klondike rose in popularity among prospectors in North America.
 Klondike solitaire was named for the Western Canadian region and its famous gold rush.